-7. Be ready to commit
+8. Be ready to commit

-8. Be available
+9. Be available

 Availability — or at least schedule flexibility — can be tough if you’re already working another job (or two) or are juggling a busy family schedule.
 Still, your ability to work when called is something employers say is important to them.

-9. Say thanks
+11. Say thanks

 “If there’s not an immediate opening, don’t be a pest, but try to keep tabs on hiring plans,” AARP says.
 You want to be top-of-mind if they are hiring later.

-10. Beware holiday job scams
+12. Beware holiday job scams

 It’s sad but true that con artists work overtime on the holidays.
 Don’t fall for “jobs” that require you to pay an application fee or a training fee or some other fee in order to get hired.
-(Read Don’t Get Scrooged by These 20 Holiday Scams.)
+(Read “Don’t Get Scrooged by These 20 Holiday Scams.”)

-11. Give it all you’ve got
+13. Give it all you’ve got

 Attitude is everything.
-Whether you are looking to be hired on permanently and want to impress the boss or just making some extra money for the short term, your willingness to jump in and give yourself to the work will score you points and make the job more fun.
+Whether you are looking to be hired on permanently and want to impress the boss or just making some extra money for the short-term, your willingness to jump in and give yourself to the work will score you points and make the job more fun.
 You never know where it could lead — a stellar recommendation to post on your LinkedIn page, perhaps.
 Or the offer of a better job down the road.